 “They said to one another, “Were not our hearts burning within us while He was speaking to us on the road, while He was explaining the Scriptures to us?””
 Luke 24:32

 Why these three scriptures?
 Well, whatever our theological differences, what always makes me sad when I encounter JWs is just how clinical, systemised, almost robotic, their 'gospel' is.
-Plug into some training, some instruction, some theories, and use this as a manual for what to believe and how to live.
+It's as though they believe you can plug into some training, some instruction, some principles, some theories, and use this as a manual for what to believe and how to live.
 I even find this with some ‘mainstream’ Christians as well.
 Now I love order, and can provide ample evidence as to the amazing amount of structure and peace God has mercifully crafted in my life, out of my confusion and dysfunctionality.

 But that’s only half the story.
 He hasn’t brought me into a system, but into a relationship.
 A relationship with the Son of God Himself.
 We walk together, talk together, agree together.
 We trust one another.
 We laugh together and we cry together.
 We like being with one another.
 He has brought so much peace and order to my heart.
 And yet that relationship can sometimes be turbulent, as the twelve disciples could testify.
 And at times, it is meant to be.
 It is dynamic, as in dynamite.
 It’s not just all about me and my well-being.
 There is work to be done.
 There is a Kingdom at stake, and He has a plan.
 “The wind blows where it wishes and you hear the sound of it, but do not know where it comes from and where it is going.
 So is everyone who is born of the Spirit.”
 Just when I have finished combing every hair precisely into the place I think God wants it to be, then the Holy Spirit comes and tousles it all up again.